Flexible Pension Alternative - Uncrystallised Funds Pension Lump Sum (UFPLS).

 It is possible to take a series of UFPLSs, each of which will be treated as a mix of 25% tax free cash and 75% taxable funds.

-The disadvantage is that unlike flexible access drawdown, it isn’t possible to take the tax free cash without receiving taxable income.
+The dis-advantage is that unlike flexible access drawdown, it is not possible to take the tax free cash without receiving taxable income.